sebastiaoLa/2048MachineLearning/README.md

-# pyGame2048
+# 2048MachineLearning
-pygame version of 2048
+using genetic algorithm to play 2048